Moomins: Akebono Children's Forest Park

 Akebono Children's Forest Park (あけぼの子どもの森公園, Akebono Kodomo no Mori Kōen), also called "Moomin Valley", is a Moomin themed park for children in Hannō, Saitama in Japan that opened in July, 1997.
 Tove Jansson had already in the 1970s given her personal permission to the city of Hannō to build a small Moomin-themed playground there.

+Metsä

-First announced in 2013, a new Moomin theme park was opened in March 2019 at Lake Miyazawa, Hannō.
-There are two zones: the free Metsä Village area, comprising lakefront restaurants and shops set among natural activities, and the Moomin-themed zone offering attractions like Moominhouse and an art museum.
+First announced in 2013, a new Moomin theme park, Metsä, was opened in March 2019 at Lake Miyazawa, Hannō.
+There are two zones: the free Metsä Village area, comprising lakefront restaurants and shops set among natural activities, and the Moominvalley Park section offering attractions like Moominhouse and an art museum.

 The theme park has become very popular, with more than one million visitors during the first three months in 2019.

 Moomin shops

 As of January 2019, there are 20 Moomin Shops around the world, offering an extensive range of Moomin-themed goods.
 Finland, home of the Moomins, has three stores.
 There are two stores in the UK, one in the US, six in Japan.
 China and Hong Kong each have one store.
 There are three in South Korea and three in Thailand.
+One store exists in Kraków, Poland.